mohamedelbaiomy/app-policies.github.io/PRIVACY_POLICY_GDG_Benha.md

  **`Personal Data`**

-When you sign up for a GDG Benha account, we collect email address, and any other information you provide.
+When you sign up for a GDGoC Benha account, we collect email address, and any other information you provide.

 We may ask you to confirm your registration information ( your email address ) to continue using the Service.
 If you choose not to do so, your access to the Service may be restricted or terminated.